eriol/freakble/README.md

 The `send` command is used to send a message to the board.
 You need to know the address of the device.
+You can specify the address of a device using the `--device` flag or the environment variable `FREAKBLE_DEVICE`.

 The complete usage is:
 ```console